CtrlK

 Completeness

-Clearly answers both what (configure Clay across environments, set up deployments, configure secrets) and when (explicit 'Use when' clause plus 'Trigger with phrases' section providing clear activation guidance).
+Clearly answers both 'what' (configure Clay integrations across dev/staging/prod environments, manage webhook URLs, implement enrichment configs) and 'when' (explicit 'Use when' clause plus 'Trigger with phrases like' section providing concrete trigger guidance).

 3 / 3